ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 ## My 2025 participation

-I got to be honest, the stars kind of aligned for me to participate in the 2025 edition.
-I was encouraged by my teacher, I had made a promise to another participant, and one of the artist, that I worked with during the 2024 edition, just came to me with 4 of his friends.
+I have to be honest, the stars kind of aligned for me to participate in the 2025 edition.
+I was encouraged by my teacher, I had made a promise to another participant, and one of the artists, that I worked with during the 2024 edition, just came to me with 4 of his friends.

 Let's say that it was _wayyyy_ easier to make a team this time.